Isobutane

 Isobutane, also known as i-butane, 2-methylpropane or methylpropane, is a chemical compound with molecular formula HC(CH_{3})_{3}.
-It is an isomer of butane.
-Isobutane is a colorless, odorless gas.

-It is the simplest alkane with a tertiary carbon atom.
-Isobutane is used as a precursor molecule in the petrochemical industry, for example in the synthesis of isooctane.
+An isomer of butane, it is a colorless, odorless gas.
+Isobutane is the simplest alkane with a tertiary carbon atom, and is used as a precursor molecule in the petrochemical industry, such as in the synthesis of isooctane.

 Production

 Isobutane is obtained by isomerization of butane.